Long-Neo/ECO3080-Machine-Learning-for-Business/README.md

 # Machine-Learning-in-R
-Coding session of ECO3080 Machine Learning for Business
+Coding session for ECO3080 Machine Learning for Business